-If you’re interested in shadowing one of our staff members for your school coursework, please contact our Organizational Development department at (910) 892-1000 ext 4123.
+If you’re interested in shadowing one of our staff members for your school coursework, please contact our Organizational Development department at (910) 766-7620.

 Junior Volunteer Program

-Our Junior Volunteer Program allows students of ages 15-18 to contribute in meaningful ways to the patients and staff of Harnett Health while learning about health care, volunteerism, and good work habits.
-Application deadline May 7th, 2021.
+Our Junior Volunteer Program allows students of ages 16 -18 to contribute in meaningful ways to the patients and staff of Harnett Health while learning about health care, volunteerism, and good work habits.
+Application currently being accepted.

 Who can be a Junior Volunteer?